Safety or Commercial Fishing Vessel Safety Instructor Training

 AMSEA Members* $875

-*Member rates are available to individuals who hold a current AMSEA membership at at least the $50.00 level.
+*Member rates are available to individuals who hold a current AMSEA membership at the $50.00 level or higher.
 To learn more about AMSEA memberships, please visit the Membership Page.

 Fee waivers available on a limited basis.
 Optional STCW "Train the Trainer" Certificate can be completed the afternoon of the last day of most MSIT courses.
 Additional fee of $200.00 applies.